dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 #### Memory alignment

-BenchmarkDotNet does a lot of heavy lifting for the end users, but it can not protect us from the random memory alignment which can be different per each benchmark run and affect the stability of the benchmarks.
+BenchmarkDotNet does a lot of heavy lifting for the end users, but it cannot protect us from the random memory alignment which can be different per each benchmark run and can affect the stability of the benchmarks.

 We have three possibilities:

 * We can enforce the alignment ourselves and have very stable results.
-* We can ask the harness to try to randomize the memory and observe entire possible distribution with each run.
+* We can ask the harness to try to randomize the memory and observe the entire possible distribution with each run.
 * We can do nothing and wonder why the results vary from time to time.

 ##### Enforcing memory alignment